ecr007/English-World/Phrases-Vocabulary/S.md

 Sit: (verb) to rest one's weight on one's buttocks or another part of the body supported by a surface.
 Past Tense: sat | Past Participle: sat | e.g: He sat on the bench and enjoyed the view.

 Skyscraper: is a very tall building with multiple floors.

+Shop Clerk: (noun) A person who works in a store and helps customers.